HISTORY

 Originally from Boise, Idaho, the Wheelers saw great strength in the local anti-trafficking community and sought a place with a greater unmet need.
 The search included all of the highest-rated trafficking states but eventually settled on North Carolina as a midway point on the East Coast between New York and Florida.

-After moving the family cross-country, they eventually settled in quiet Rockingham County, where the cost of living would be low without sacrificing proximity to trafficking hotspots.
+After moving the family cross-country, they settled in quiet Rockingham County, where the cost of living would be low without sacrificing proximity to trafficking hotspots.
 Identifying troubled teens as an extreme-risk group, they began working in Juvenile Justice in 2020.
 Sadly, the research proved correct and the majority of kids they encounter in Juvenile Detention Centers are indeed victims of sexual exploitation.
 Many fit the literal, textbook legal definition of child sex trafficking victims.

 TPA then expanded to Northeast Indiana through a relationship with one of the most effective freedom fighters we’ve ever known - Shaana Robrock.
 Shaana hit the ground running in Indiana and rapidly established TPA as the go-to resource for schools, educators, and professionals in law enforcement and the judicial system.
 Lives have been saved and changed forever through her efforts, and we are honored to have her in the Alliance.
 In 2024, we expect Indiana to be our fastest-growing operation.